-Residential whole loans included in the Company's consolidated balance sheets are primarily comprised of pools of fixed- and adjustable-rate residential mortgage loans acquired through consolidated trusts in secondary market transactions or originated by our wholly owned subsidiary, Lima One Holdings, LLC, the parent company of Lima One Capital, LLC (collectively referred to as "Lima One").
+Residential whole loans included in the Company's consolidated balance sheets are primarily comprised of pools of fixed- and adjustable-rate residential mortgage loans acquired through consolidated trusts in secondary market transactions or originated by our indirect wholly owned subsidiary, Lima One Capital, LLC (together with its parent company, Lima One Holdings, LLC, "Lima One").
 The accounting model utilized by the Company is determined at the time each loan package is initially acquired or each loan is originated.
 Prior to the second quarter of 2021, the Company typically elected the fair value option on loans that were 60 or more days delinquent at purchase.
 All other loans purchased prior to the second quarter of 2021 were typically held at carrying value.
 Starting in the second quarter of 2021, the Company began to elect the fair value option for all loans originated or acquired.
 The accounting model initially applied to loan originations and acquisitions is not permitted to be subsequently changed.
 Consequently, the Company is not permitted to retroactively apply fair value accounting to loans held at carrying value acquired in periods prior to the second quarter of 2021.

 The Company's residential whole loans pledged as collateral against financing agreements are included in the consolidated balance sheets with amounts pledged disclosed in Note 6.
-Effective January 1, 2024, purchases and sales of residential whole loans are recorded on settlement date.
-As of December 31, 2023, approximately \$103.7 million of purchased residential whole loans, at fair value were recorded on the consolidated balance sheet and settled after period-end.
+Purchases and sales of residential whole loans are recorded on the settlement date.

-The Company's residential whole loans are primarily comprised of: (i) loans to finance (or refinance) one-to-four family residential properties that are not considered to meet the definition of a "Qualified Mortgage" in accordance with guidelines adopted by the Consumer Financial Protection Bureau ("Non-QM loans"), (ii) short-term business purpose loans collateralized by residential properties made to non-occupant borrowers that generally intend to rehabilitate or construct residential housing and then refinance or sell the properties ("Single-family transitional loans"), (iii) short-term business purpose loans collateralized by multifamily properties, typically with a loan balance below \$10 million, made to non-occupant borrowers that generally intend to moderately rehabilitate or stabilize and then refinance or sell the properties ("Multifamily transitional loans") (collectively with Single-family transitional loans, "Transitional loans," also sometimes referred to as "Rehabilitation loans" or "Fix and Flip loans"), (iv) business purpose loans to finance (or refinance) non-owner occupied one-to-four family residential properties that are rented to one or more tenants ("Single-family rental loans") (v) loans primarily secured by residential real estate that were generally either non-performing or re-performing at acquisition ("Legacy RPL/NPL loans") and (vi) loans on investor properties that conform to the standards for purchase by a federally chartered corporation, which are included in "Other loans").
-Residential Mortgage Association ("Fannie Mae") or the Federal Home Loan Mortgage Corporation ("Fredie Mac") ("Agency eligible investor loans," which are included in "Other loans").
-Residential bole sare initially recorded at their purchase price (or amount funded for originated loans).
+The Company's residential whole loans are primarily comprised of: (i) loans to finance (or refinance) one-to-four family residential properties that are not considered to meet the definition of a "Qualified Mortgage" in accordance with guidelines adopted by the Consumer Financial Protection Bureau ("Non-QM loans"), (ii) short-term business purpose loans collateralized by residential properties made to non-occupant borrowers that generally intend to rehabilitate or construct residential housing and then refinance or sell the properties ("Single-family transitional loans"), (iii) short-term business purpose loans collateralized by multifamily properties, typically with a loan balance below \$10 million, made to non-occupant borrowers that generally intend to moderately rehabilitate or stabilize and then refinance or sell the properties ("Multifamily transitional loans") (collectively with Single-family transitional loans, "Transitional loans," also sometimes referred to as "Rehabilitation loans" or "Fix and Flip loans"), (iv) business purpose loans to finance (or refinance) non-owner occupied one-to-four family residential properties that are rented to one or more tenants ("Single-family rental loans" and, collectively with Transitional loans, "Business purpose loans"), (v) loans primarily secured by residential real estate that were generally either non-performing or re-performing at acquisition ("Legacy RPL/NPL loans") and (vi) loans on investor properties that conform to the standards for purchase by a federally chartered corporation, such as the Federal National Mortgage Association ("Fannie Mae") or the Federal Home Loan Mortgage Corporation ("Freddie Mae") ("Agency eligible investor loans," which are included in "Other loans").
+Residential whole loans are initially recorded at their purchase price (or amount funded for originated loans).
 Interest income is accrued based on the contractual coupon net of any amortization of premium or accretion of discount, adjusted for actual prepayment activity.
-For loans acquired with related servicing rights retained by the se
+For loans ac